NelsonPython/Connect_IoT_Device_to_I3/README.md

 <img src="images/APIkey.png" width=800>

-Step 2:  Click the ```Products``` tab and the ```Create Products``` button.
+Step 2:  In order to sell data, you need to create a product.
+Click the ```Products``` tab and the ```Create Products``` button.
 Follow the instructions to fill in the form and add your product.
 Now you have a seller account

 ## Testing your device

-In order to test, create a different subscriber account and purchase your data.
+In order to test your seller account, create a different account.
+This is your buyer or subscriber account.
+Use your new subscriber account to purchase the data you are selling.

 <img src="images/AddToCart2.png" width=800>